syncfusion-content/flutter-docs/Flutter/datagrid/column-drag-and-drop.md

 ## onColumnDragging callback

-The `SfDataGrid.onColumnDragging` callback is triggered when the column is drags.
+The `SfDataGrid.onColumnDragging` callback is triggered when the column drags.
 This callback provides the following properties in the [DataGridColumnDragDetails](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragDetails-class.html).

 * [from](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragDetails/from.html): Returns index of the currently dragging column.
 * [to](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragDetails/to.html): Returns index of the column after being dropped.